ractivejs/ractivejs.github.io/docs/api/directives.md

 ## class-\*

-`class-*` attributes toggle individual class names based on the truthiness of its value.
-The part of the attribute name following `class-` will be used as the class name. `class-*` attribute values are processed as expressions.
+`class-*` directives toggle individual class names based on the truthiness of its value.
+The part of the directive name following `class-` will be used as the class name. `class-*` directive values are processed as expressions.
 If there is no expression, the implicit value is `true`, which is useful for applying multiple classes to an element using component `extra-attributes`.

 ```html
 <div class-foo="isFoo">Adds "foo" if isFoo is truthy</div>